Memory System

 Memory Tools

-Agents have 4 memory tools available during execution:
+Agents have several memory tools available during execution:

 | Tool | Description |